Health and Wellness

 Medical Care after a Sexual Assault

 Medical care after a sexual assault can be helpful for treating or preventing illness and injury.
 Many tests need to be administered within a specific time frame to be accurate.
 Generally, you want to have tests done as soon as possible or within 72 hours.
 Here is a list of tests and exams to consider.
-The SARIS Specialist can answer questions and provide referrals for the services listed below.
+The Health & Wellness Advocate can answer questions and provide referrals for the services listed below.

 Date rape drugs

 There are tests that can help determine if you were given a sedating substance or date rape drug.
 The tests will be most effective if done within 72 hours.
 For more information go to the National Institute on Drug Abuse (NIDA) or Rape Abuse and Incest National Network (RAINN).

 Emergency contraception, also known as the morning after pill or Plan B can prevent pregnancy if taken within 120 hours of an assault.
 Emergency contraception is available at Hall Health, your regular doctor, local pharmacy or other community clinics.
 For more information go to Not.2.late.com.

 Evidence collection after a sexual assault

 Trained Sexual Assault Nurse Examiners (SANE nurses) treat injuries and collect evidence after a sexual assault.
 Evidence can be collected up to 120 hours after the assault.
 This service is available 24 hours a day from Harborview Center for Sexual Assault and Traumatic Stress (HCSATS), Harborview Emergency Room, or Swedish Hospital Emergency Room.
 There is no charge for the evidence collection exam.
 You may decline any part of the exam at any time.
 You may bring a friend or family member with you.

 - Examine you for injuries